Pearl Gonzalez: Post-Invicta

 Gonzalez made her MMA return after three and a half years at XFC 50 on April 12, 2024 against Monica Medina.
 She won by armbar submission in the first round.

 Bare-knuckle boxing

 On April 22, 2021, it was announced that Gonzalez had signed a multi-fight contract with Bare Knuckle Fighting Championship.
 On June 1, 2021, it was announced that Gonzalez was expected to make her debut against Charisa Sigala at BKFC 18 on June 26, 2021.
 She won the debut via unanimous decision.

 Her sophomore appearance came against Britain Hart at BKFC 22 on November 12, 2021.
 She lost the fight via unanimous decision and subsequently stated that she will be moving away from the sport.
 This fight, however, earned her the Fight of the Night award.

-Professional boxing career
+Boxing career

-After winning her first two professional boxing bouts, she is expected to face Gina Mazany at Gamebred Boxing 4 on April 1, 2023.
+After winning her first two professional boxing bouts, she lost to Gina Mazany at Gamebred Boxing 4 on April 1, 2023.
+After more than 2 years, she made her boxing return on the Misfits Mania – The Fight Before Christmas undercard, where she defeated Tai Emery via unanimous decision and won the vacant MFB women's middleweight title.
+Her first defense victory was on March 7, 2026 on the MF Duel 2: Mitchell vs. Rosado undercard, where she defeated MFB women's lightweight champion Carla Jade via unanimous decision.